openequella/openequella.github.io/equella-tools/performance-benchmarks-rest-item-lifecycle.md

   * eqTestPdf.PDF
   * eqTestTxt.TXT
 * Specify the attachment details in the properties file via ```attachment.*```
+* Besides the highlighted properties / setup note, review / configure the properties file to match your instituion.
 * Test drive the script!